 Our First Female Principal

 Martha Hazeltine graduated in 1827 from the New Hampton Academical and Theological Institution – an institute which later became New Hampton School.
-Two years later in 1829, she began her term as the school’s first lady Principal of the Female Department.
+That year she began her career as the school’s first lady Principal of the Female Department.
 Together with Rebecca Hadley, they welcomed seventeen pupils for the summer term.

 For the first few years, the ladies held classes in the summer and fall terms.
 When Miss Hazeltine was not teaching, she continued her education learning Greek, Hebrew, Italian, political economy, moral science, rhetoric, biblical, and classical literature.
 She joined language classes in Boston when she was not teaching, often consulting the Academy teachers on science and biblical studies.
 In her spare time, Hazeline studied history and poetry.
 She avoided fiction altogether, citing it a waste of time, and learned primarily to pass all her knowledge onto her students.
 In Miss Hazeltine’s memoir written by her friend and co-worker at the Academy (later Principal), Sarah Sleeper elegantly wrote,